The type of eye cancer you have depends on the type of cell the cancer started in.

 Cancers of the eyeball

-Intraocular cancers include:
+Intraocular cancers (affecting the inside of the eye) include:

 The cells that become cancerous in melanoma are called melanocytes.
 Melanocytes are cells that make pigment or colouring.
 There are melanocytes in our skin, lips, and the lining of organs such as the eye.